Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 SWOT Analysis is an abbreviation for Strengths, Weaknesses, Opportunities, and Threats.
 This study focuses on the internal and external elements that might affect every company.
 Internal variables include strengths and weaknesses, whereas external ones include opportunities and threats.

-It is a tool for strategic planning and decision making.
+It is a tool for strategic planning and decision-making.
 It is usually more helpful if the SWOT analysis of Zomato is done keeping in mind an objective like taking advantage of a new business opportunity or responding to new trends, etc.

 1. Strengths of Zomato

 The first tool of SWOT is the Strengths.
-These are the factors are that put the company at the top and promising within the industry.
+These are the factors that put the company at the top and promising within the industry.
 Following are the strengths of Zomato –

 • First Service Providers: Zomato was one of the first companies to start up their services in India, resulting in a large customer base of over 90 million customers.
 Other directories and various types of restaurant evaluations may exist, but owing to the user-friendliness of the Zomato app, it is frequently the first option among customers.

 • Evergreen nature of the Restaurant Industry: It is common knowledge that the restaurant industry is an evergreen industry.
 Of course, there might be some kind of slump or economic decline which might affect the industry but it will always be going to pick itself up.
-This is such a steady and mandatory industry that this is bound to stay for all times and is only going to grow in future.
+This is such a steady and mandatory industry that this is bound to stay for all times and is only going to grow in the future.

 • User-friendly Interface: Zomato has already bagged several awards for its fantastic design and the user-friendliness of the app.
 It makes it easy and fast for the customers in their search for restaurants in your vicinity or at the locations you’re planning to visit.